 Contested Divorce Attorney Leigh Daniel Can Help You Create a Better Ending for the Next Chapter of Your Life

 Unfortunately, the process of getting a divorce can be made more complicated when both spouses are not onboard.
-You may want a divorce but are unable to determine where your spouse currently lives.
+You may have grounds for divorce but are unable to determine where your spouse currently lives.
 You may have found your spouse, only to discover that he or she refuses to sign the paperwork.
 Or you may both agree that it’s time to end the marriage, but you are unable to come to an acceptable resolution on issues of alimony, division of assets, or matters related to your children.

 - Navigate the complicated Alabama divorce process.